TAUDiff: Highly efficient kilometer-scale downscaling using generative diffusion models: Methods

 \section{Methods}

-\paragraph{Overview} We demonstrate the efficacy of TAUDiff in downscaling atmospheric wind fields over the European region.
-For our training, we use the atmospheric reanalysis dataset (ERA5) at $0.25^\circ$ lat-lon resolution produced by the European Center for Medium-range Weather Forecasts (ECMWF)~\cite{hersbach2020era5}.
-Instead of a single time instance input like in~\cite{mardani2023generative}, our approach uses a deterministic regression component that takes a temporal sequence of coarsened ERA5 wind velocity snapshots with orography data as input.
-Here, the high-resolution ERA5 wind fields from the final time step of the sequence serves as the target.
-Instead of using coarse interpolation, we use lowpass spherical wavelet filtering~\cite{schroder1995spherical, da2020local} to create band-limited low-resolution ERA5 fields to ensure proper scale separation.
-This approach closely mirrors real-world scenarios where bias-corrected GCM data lacks fine-scale spatio-temporal features.
-We use the Community Atmosphere Model 4.0 (CAM4)~\cite{neale2010description} (at $1^\circ$ lat-lon resolution) as the coarse GCM in this study.
-We briefly discuss the mean-field and diffusion model components of TAUDiff below.
+\paragraph{Overview} We demonstrate the efficacy of TAUDiff in downscaling atmospheric wind fields over the European region through two case studies: (i) model performance validation and GCM output downscaling to $0.25^{\circ}$ resolution, and (ii) extension of TAUDiff to kilometer-scale downscaling ($0.25^{\circ}$ to $0.0625^{\circ})$.
+Instead of a single time instance input like in~\cite{mardani2023generative}, our approach uses a deterministic mean-field regression component that takes a temporal sequence of coarse wind velocity snapshots with orography data as input.
+Here, the high-resolution wind fields from the final time step of the sequence serves as the target.
+We then train a generative diffusion model for correcting the outputs of the mean-model.
+We discuss the mean-field and diffusion model components of TAUDiff below.

 \paragraph{TAUDiff Component 1: Mean model} We adopt the Simple yet better Video Prediction (SimVP) architecture~\cite{gao2022simvp} consisting of a spatial backbone, and a translator for temporal modelling, ensuring temporal coherence and simplicity as compared to the more complex transformer based architectures~\cite{tan2023openstl}.
 We specifically consider a UNet for the spatial backbone, and the temporal attention unit (TAU)~\cite{tan2023temporal} for the translator.
 The TAU first independently models spatial dependency via static, and both cross-channel and temporal dependencies using dynamical attention units, respectively, and then combines them.
-We train the mean model using a weighted combination of mean absolute error (MAE), mean squared error (MSE), and to additionally maintain dynamical consistency, physics-based losses on advection ($\boldsymbol{u}\cdot\nabla\boldsymbol{u}$), vorticity ($\nabla\times\boldsymbol{u}$) and divergence ($\nabla\cdot\boldsymbol{u}$) of wind fields ($\boldsymbol{u}$) are also considered.
+We train the mean model using a weighted combination of mean absolute error (MAE), mean squared error (MSE), and also to maintain dynamical consistency, physics-based losses on advection ($\boldsymbol{u}\cdot\nabla\boldsymbol{u}$), vorticity ($\nabla\times\boldsymbol{u}$) and divergence ($\nabla\cdot\boldsymbol{u}$) of wind fields ($\boldsymbol{u}$) are considered.
 Although dynamically consistent predictions are possible with this mean model, the downscaled fields still lack the stochastic fine scale features.
 This is where Component 2 comes into play.

 \paragraph{TAUDiff Component 2: Correction diffusion model} To capture the residual stochastic fine scale features (which cannot be captured by the mean model), we build a relatively small correction diffusion model ($\sim O(1)$ million (M) parameters) trained using a score-matching loss~\cite{song2020improved}.
 To maintain consistency of our approach, we use a SimVP architecture as in the mean model but with a residual dense UNet as the spatial backbone.
 Once the model is trained, a data sample can be generated by solving a stochastic differential equation modelling a reverse diffusion process~\cite{ho2020denoising, karras2022elucidating}.
 Since the conditional input to the diffusion model is the mean model output (for a single time instance), the TAU morphs into a Channel Attention Unit (CAU) where the dynamical attention unit now models cross-channel dependencies and their relative importance (see figure~\ref{fig:schematic} for a detailed schematic of TAUDiff.).